adisve/hadoop-spark-cluster/README.md

 Leveraging Apache Spark for data processing and HDFS on a Hadoop cluster for data storage, each node operates within its own container, ensuring efficient data handling.

-The pipeline is designed to generate an output.csv file (prior to uploading it in parts as Parquet parts to the virtual HDFS container), located in the /data directory at the project's root.
+The pipeline is designed to generate an output.csv file (prior to uploading it in parts as **Parquet** parts to the virtual HDFS container), located in the /data directory at the project's root.
 Should you opt to use the SQLite database from the provided link, a handy conversion script scripts/utils/csv_converter.py is available to convert the data from SQLite to CSV format before running the initialization script.

 ## Prerequisites

-- A comments.csv file under /data/output.csv (not included in the repository due to size), which can be downloaded from [May 2015 Reddit Comments](https://www.kaggle.com/datasets/kaggle/reddit-comments-may-2015/) and then manually parsed to a csv file with the helper script csv_converter.py under scripts/.
+> [!IMPORTANT]
+> - It is absolutely necessary that the output.csv file is present in the /data directory before running the initialization script.
+The file is not included in the repository due to its size.
+> - A **schema.json** file under the /scripts/spark directory is required for the Spark job to run.
+The schema.json file should contain the schema of the output.csv file in JSON format.
+The schema should contain types defined in the [PySpark Structfield Documentation](https://spark.apache.org/docs/latest/api/python/reference/pyspark.sql/api/pyspark.sql.types.StructField.html).

 - Pipenv (for installing dependencies)
 - Docker
 - Docker Compose